The Edgeworth Insurance Group

 You know that investing in your 401(k) is vital to your continued financial security, but you may be confused by the myriad of investment choices and options currently available.
-If you find yourself currently in a quandary over how to best invest your 401(k), these simple tips can help you to make an intelligent decision and avoid common investing mistakes.
+If you find yourself currently in a quandary over how to best invest your 401(k), these simple tips can help you make an intelligent decision and avoid common investing mistakes.

 Tip #1: Diversify:

-Different types of mutual funds offer different 401(k) investment options, and your financial planner will be able to help you select the ones that best meet your investment needs.
+Different types of mutual funds offer other 401(k) investment options, and your financial planner will be able to help you select the ones that best meet your investment needs.
 When you meet with them, ask about investing in a self-directed IRA, which allows you to spread out your 401(k) investments as you see fit.